vibhordubey333/Kubernetes/ReadMe.md

 <details>
 <summary>Kubernetes Concepts </summary> <br/>

-1. Kubernetes Terminologies
+### **1. Kubernetes Terminologies**

+**Control Plane:** The collection of processes that control kubernetes nodes.
+This is where all task assignment originates.

-**Node** A Kubernetes node is a small collection of resources that support one or more containers.
+**Node:** A Kubernetes node is a small collection of resources that support one or more containers.
 Each node contains Docker, kube-proxy and kubelet -- services that help create the runtime environment and support Kubernetes pods.
 A Node Controller manages all aspects of the node throughout its lifecycle.
 It maintains a list of nodes and available machines and resources, and it can delete unhealthy nodes or remove pods from unavailable nodes.
 You can use the command-line kubectl to run commands against the node.

 **Cluster:** A cluster is a group of servers or computing resources that behave as a single system.
 For the purposes of Kubernetes, a cluster usually means the set of nodes you use to manage and run your containerized applications.

 A Kubernetes cluster is made up of one primary node and a number of secondary nodes.
 The primary node controls the state of the entire cluster.
 It also issues all task assignments for the cluster, including scheduling, maintenance and updates.

-**Kubelet:** Kubelet is the agent that handles Kubernetes pods for each Kubernetes node.
+**Kubelet:** *_**This service runs on nodes, reads the container manifests, and ensures the defined containers are started and running.**_*Kubelet is the agent that handles Kubernetes pods for each Kubernetes node.
 It registers nodes with the API server, and it ensures all containers on a pod are running and healthy.
 It reports to the primary node regarding the health of its host, and it conveys information to and from the API server.
 When the control plane requires something from a node, kubelet executes the action.

+**Kubectl** The command line configuration tool for kubernetes.

 **Kube-proxy.** Kube-proxy facilitates networking services for a Kubernetes environment.
 It handles networking communications both inside and outside of a Kubernetes cluster, and maintains network rules on nodes.
 It uses your OS's packet filtering layer when available, and when it can't use the packet filtering layer, it forwards network traffic itself.